 How to Read NCAAF Scores?

-How to use NCAAF Scores for betting?
+How to Use NCAAF Scores for Betting?

-Betting NCAAF scores and odds requires you to understand how the NCAAF scores work because most bets revolve around how many points teams can score.
+Betting NCAAF scores and odds requires you to understand how NCAAF scores work, because most bets revolve around how many points teams can score.
 A significant factor is that each way a football team can score holds a different value, changing the number of points they can have.
 Teams often score by seven and three, making the team finishing a game with 24 points a lot more likely than 23 or 25.

-Keeping in mind that teams often score by sevens or threes is crucial when betting on how much a team will win by or the over/under for a total score in a single game.
+Keeping in mind that teams often score by sevens or threes is crucial when betting on how much a team will win by, or the over/under for a total score in a single game.

-If the spread is too high, say 14 points, you might want to pick the underdog, who needs to lose by less than 14 to make it a winning bet.
+If the spread is too high, say 14 points, you might want to pick the underdog, who just needs to lose by less than 14 to make it a winning bet.